 Large bag of ice

-Pour the milk, sugar and vanilla essence in the smaller sealable plastic bag.
+Pour the milk, sugar and vanilla essence into the smaller sealable plastic bag.
 Make sure the bag is properly sealed.

 Fill the larger sealable bag halfway with ice and a good amount of salt.

 Place the smaller bag into the larger one and seal it before giving it a big shake.